We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 Mix together one teaspoon of the oregano with the extra virgin olive oil, then drizzle over the salad.

 Add Kalamata olives, the red wine vinegar, and the freshly squeezed lemon juice.
-Use your hands to gently toss the salad.
+Use your hands to gently toss the ingredients.

 Sprinkle on the oregano.